PARA ESPAÑOL OPRIMA AQUÍ

-Being obese or morbidly obese can make it impossible to work.
-If you or someone you love is no longer able to work because of obesity, Social Security disability benefits could offset some of that lost income.
+Being obese or morbidly obese can hinder your daily activities and make it impossible to work.
+If you can no longer work because of severe effects of obesity, Social Security Disability benefits could offset some of that lost income.

-But obesity—defined as having a body mass index (BMI) of 30 or more, or morbid obesity, having a BMI of 40 or greater—will not be enough to qualify you for Social Security disability benefits on its own.
+But obesity—defined as having a body mass index (BMI) of 30 or more, or morbid obesity, having a BMI of 40 or greater—can be a part of a successful disability benefits application when it joins with other health conditions and complications to leave you unable to work.

-Most people are initially denied benefits.
-But often, you can win benefits with help from an experienced lawyer.
+Most people are initially denied benefits when they apply.
+You’ll have to show how your case is different.
+Often, you can win benefits with help from an experienced Social Security Disability lawyer.

 What would you like to do?